Margen67/stuff/smallarms/README.md

 ## Requirements
 * 7-Zip
   * [Windows](https://www.7-zip.org)
-    * If not installed in the default location (%ProgramFiles%\7-Zip) you will prompted to input the path.
+    * If not installed in the default directory (`%ProgramFiles%\7-Zip`) you will be prompted to input the path.
   * Linux (Ubuntu)
     * `sudo apt-get update && sudo apt-get install p7zip-full`
 * Bash version 4 or later